Sarah Elizabeth Bierce: Career

 After graduating from college, for six years she taught in both public and private schools.
-While engaged in school work, she wrote numerous plays, which were first used at entertainments given by her pupils and afterwards published.
-From the time of her marriage, in 1866, to her husband's death, in 1881, Bierce wrote little for the press.
+While engaged in school work, she wrote plays, which were first used by her pupils and afterwards published.
+Dring her marriage from 1866, to her husband's death, in 1881, Bierce wrote little for the press.

-In 1885, she accepted a permanent position in connection with the Cleveland Plain Dealer, contributing stories, sketches and special articles to the Sunday issue.
-Her stories and sketches of home life and pioneer incidents were especially popular.
-While most inclined to fiction, she wrote numerous letters of travel.
-Her descriptions of life and scenery in California, Arizona, Nevada and Utah were unusually entertaining.
+In 1885, she worked with the Cleveland Plain Dealer, contributing stories and sketches of home life and pioneer incidents.
+She wrote accounts of her travel which included California, Arizona, Nevada and Utah.

-She gave much time to the investigation of certain phases of the working-woman problem, and has also written special articles on art subjects.
-She was a member of the Ohio Woman's Press Association and in 1892, was corresponding secretary of that body.
-In 1891, she was chosen delegate to the International League of Press Clubs, formed in Pittsburgh, Pennsylvania.
+She investigated certain phases of the working-woman problem, and she wrote articles on art subjects.
+She was a member of the Ohio Woman's Press Association and in 1892, was their corresponding secretary.
+In 1891, she was their delegate to the International League of Press Clubs, formed in Pittsburgh, Pennsylvania.

 Bierce managed the women's literary and journalistic department of the Ohio Centennial, held in Columbus in 1888.

 She died in October 1898 and is buried at Lake View Cemetery.